top of page

 Case presentation

-Year Three / Four
+Year Three

 Community wellbeing project presentation

-Auto-ethnographic research journal / presentation
+Autoethnographic research journal / presentation

-Social justice presentation
+Social injustice presentation

-Professional practice self-audit
+Professional practice audit

 Case Study 6,000 words